Geo-Bit/horsetooth-liquidators/README.md

 ## 🙏 Acknowledgments

-Special thanks to the NoCo Hackers community and the opportunity to build this vulnerable web app.
+Special thanks to the NoCo Hackers community and the opportunity to build this vulnerable web app for the 2024 Holiday CTF Event.